EduardoFuentesRocha/Aura/content/infoPages/default.md

 title: Comprar
 featuredImage: https://ucarecdn.com/a1a3a8c2-97c2-4893-81a6-229506094fc1/
 meta:
-  description: test meta description
+  description: L﻿leve su ampolleta señor
-  title: test meta title
+  title: Comprar
 ---
 ## L﻿leve su ampolleta señor